kjaergaard-lab/faraday-number-stabilisation/README.md

   - *Sum/Sub width*: the width of the summation and subtraction regions.
 The regions have to be non-overlapping, and `subStart + width` has to be less than the number of samples per pulse.
 This width should encompass where the measured voltage from the optical signal is mostly flat.
 When these parameters are set, and you have raw data to display on the "Raw Data" tab, these regions will be displayed as thick black dashed lines, and you can adjust them as necessary to get the right summation and subtraction ranges.
   - *Use Preset Offsets*: Enable to only calculate the sum, and then subtract the preset offsets from the summed data.
 This may be useful if you want to acquire data very fast, since the summation *and* subtraction takes about twice as long as just integrating over the region with signal.
 Technically, for a stable offset this will be less noisy by a factor of sqrt(2).
 I have not tried this yet, and for feedback I recommend leaving preset offests disabled.
   - *Offset 1/Offset 2*: the preset offsets to use.

+## Signal Computation Settings
+  - *Use Fixed Aux Values*: For situations where one wants to acquire data at a very high rate but doesn't care about the stability of the signal amplitude, such as recording high-speed temporal changes like Rabi oscillations, one can disable the use of auxiliary pulses by enabling *Use Fixed Aux Values*.
+The auxiliary values used for computing the ratio are then the values given by the inputs for *Fixed Aux*.
+  - *Fixed Aux*: Set these values when *Use Fixed Aux Values* is enabled to be used in computing the ratio.

+## Validation Settings
+  - *Use Additional Pulses*: Enable to allow a certain number of optical pulse cycles *after* feedback has ended.
+This may be used for validating the results of feedback.
+  - *Num.
+Add.
+Pulses*: The number of additional pulse cycles to occur *after* feedback ends if *Use Additional Pulses* is enabled.

 ## Microwave Settings
   - *Manual # MW Pulses*: If the checkbox *Enable Manual MW Pulses* is enabled on the top-left of the GUI, this tells the device how many microwave pulses to generate.
 Up to 65535 microwave pulses.
 Use this to determine the fraction of atoms that each microwave pulse removes (on average).